-4 Always keep your work area clear:

-- Never operate the machine with any air openings blocked.
+- 5 Always keep your work area clear: - Never operate the machine with any air openings blocked.
 Keep ventilation openings of the sewing machine and foot control free from the build up of lint, dust, and loose cloth. - Do not store objects on the foot controller. - Do not use extension cords.
-Plug the machine directly into the electrical outlet. - Never drop or insert any object into any opening. - Do not operate where aerosol (spray) products are being used or where oxygen is being administered. - Do not use the machine near a heat source, such as a stove or iron; otherwise, the machine, power cord or garment being sewn may ignite, resulting in fire or an electric shock.
+Plug the machine directly into the electrical outlet. - Never drop or insert any object into any opening. - Do not operate where aerosol (spray) products are being used or where oxygen is being administered. - Do not use the machine near a heat source, such as a stove or iron; otherwise, the machine, power cord or garment being sewn may ignite, resulting in fire or an electric shock. - Do not place this machine on an unstable surface, such as an unsteady or slanted table, otherwise the machine may fall, resulting in injuries.

-5 Special care is required when sewing:
+b Special care is required when sewing: